 At this point, the probability that the lead will become a customer is just at 10 percent.
 As the lead moves through the stages of the pipeline, your chances of closing the deal increases accordingly.

-When a lead is the Building Consensus stage, its interest is firmly established and it’s now actively looking for more information about what you’re offering as they evaluate the necessity of your product or service.
+When a lead is in the Building Consensus stage, its interest is firmly established and it’s now actively looking for more information about what you’re offering as they evaluate the necessity of your product or service.

 “They start doing due diligence, they start reaching out to the peer-to-peer network, they start talking to their peers, they start speaking to defenders,” says Shanks.
 “They gather all this intelligence to understand how change would actually happen.”